 You’ve got a lot packed in to this short vacation in Brazil!
 A morning private transfer to the airport is in time for your domestic flight to Cuiabá.
 After arriving, take a private transfer to the jungle lodge in Pantanal.
 On the way we can observe many kind of birds, small mammals and beautiful jungle scenery and landscapes.
 The transfer to our lodge takes about 3 hours and a half.
 After check-in, we have an introduction to the lodge and the area around it.
 In the evening a delicious piranha soup is served just before dinner, and then after dinner you´ll have a short briefing on the next day’s activities.

-After breakfast, we set out on a horseback trail riding through the woods, up to the edge of the Siá Mariana bay.
-A big variety of birds, animals and reptiles can be observed throughout the year.
-We return to the lodge for lunch and in the afternoon, we take a tranquil boat ride for some great photo ops, and we journey down the pristine Mutum River, where it’s possible to see giant otters, stingrays and huge schools of small fish.
+After breakfast, we set out on a horseback trail riding through the woods, up to the edge of Siá Mariana Bay.
+A great variety of birds, animals and reptiles can be observed throughout the year.
+We return to the lodge for lunch and in the afternoon, we take a tranquil boat ride for some great photo ops, then we journey down the pristine Mutum River, where it’s possible to see giant otters, stingrays and huge schools of small fish.
 At the Mutum riverbanks, we have the chance to observe an incredible variety of birds.
 We return to the lodge for dinner, then off again on nocturnal animal spotting excursion by jeep in the lodge surrounding area.

 An early rise this morning to go canoeing in the Mutum river to observe the sunrise and the beauty of wildlife at the break of dawn in the Pantanal jungle.
-For such a Brazil sort vacation, we offer quite a lot!
 Afterwards we return to the lodge have breakfast and check-out.
-Transfer to the Cuiabá airport in time for the domestic flight to the Iguassu falls.
+Next we’re off to Iguazu Falls!
+Transfer to the Cuiabá airport in time for the domestic flight.
+For such a short Brazil vacation, there are many destinations and a lot of variety on this trip!
 Check-in to your hotel and you´ll have the rest of the afternoon free to relax.

-After breakfast your guide will pick you up at the hotel for a half day tour to the Brazilian side of the magnificent Iguassu Falls one of the world’s most beautiful and spectacular natural spectacles.
-Following the walkways that border the canyon of the Iguassu River, it is possible to observe hundreds of small waterfalls until where the last fall Floriano Falls is reached.
+After breakfast, your guide will pick you up at the hotel for a half day tour to the Brazilian side of the magnificent Iguassu Falls, one of the world’s most beautiful and spectacular natural spectacles.
+Following the walkways that border the canyon of the Iguazu River, it is possible to observe hundreds of small waterfalls until where the last fall, Floriano Falls, is reached.
 There you will have a complete frontal view of Devil’s Throat.
-In the afternoon we the Argentinean side of the falls, offers us a different perspective of the waterfalls.
-We head into Argentina through the Tancredo Neves bridge, built on the Iguassu River.
-Trails leading through the 55.500 hectares reserve provide the pleasure of a different, more complete view of the falls, specially the biggest one, the Devil’s Throat.
+In the afternoon we visit the Argentinean side of the falls, offering us a different perspective of the waterfalls.
+We head into Argentina through the Tancredo Neves bridge, built on the Iguazu River.
+Trails leading through the 55.500 hectares reserve provide the pleasure of a different, more complete view of the falls, especially the largest one, the Devil’s Throat.
 Lower and upper walkways permit a closer look at the waterfalls.

 All travelers to Brazil are required to have a passport valid for at least six months from date of entry.
 Visas are not required for U.K., New Zealand and most E.U. passport holders (excluding Cypriots, Maltese, Estonians and Latvians).
 A visa is required for U.S., Canadian and Australian citizens.
 U.S. citizens, please visit the U.S. state department website Canadian citizens, please visit the Canadian State foreign affairs website and Australian citizens, please visit the Australian department of foreign affairs website.
 For other nationalities, please consult the nearest Brazilian embassy or consulate.
 An onward ticket and proof of funds may also be required at entry and should be available to show to immigration.
 Traveler’s checks, currency, or a bank statement, from the bank or printed off the internet, are sufficient for proof of funds.

 All travelers to Argentina are required to have a passport valid for at least six months from date of entry.
-Visas are not required for E.U., U.S., Canadian, Australian or New Zealand passport holders, For US citizens see here for more information: https://travel.state.gov/content/passports/english/country/argentina.html.
+Visas are not required for E.U., U.S., Canadian, Australian or New Zealand passport holders.
+For United States citizens please see here for more detailed information: https://travel.state.gov/content/passports/english/country/argentina.html.
 Traveler’s checks, currency, or a bank statement, from the bank or printed off the internet, are sufficient for proof of funds.